Get Your Best Mortgage Deal... FOR FREE!

 Making extra payments on your mortgage can have a considerable effect on the total amount of interest you end up paying over the duration of your loan, irrespective of whether you have a fixed or tracker rate.
 Making additional payments lowers the remaining balance owed and thus reduces how much interest fees are due.

-To give an example, if you pay £100 more than the required monthly payment on a mortgage of £180,000 with a 3% fixed interest rate over its duration, you could save up to an astonishing total of £24,840 in interest payments!
+If you pay an additional £100 more than the required monthly payment on a mortgage of £180,000 with a 5% fixed interest rate over its 30-year duration, you could save up to an astonishing total of approximately £36,204.55 in interest payments.
+This demonstrates the significant impact that even a small increase in monthly payments can have on the total interest paid over the life of a mortgage.

 Before you make additional payments on your loan, it is essential to review any potential stipulations or fees from your lender.
 Otherwise, overpayments may be subject to certain limitations or penalties.